gurubamal/success_taste/README.md

 >  then disable and then enable Adapter for a refresh.

 After installation starts:
-> you need to open virtual box and go to File > select > Host Network manager (with 192.168.58.0/24 subnet) and specify IPv4 Netmask to 255.255.0.0 and apply Also note down it's name and ensure all VMs should have it 2nd network adaptor in their VM settings.
+> you need to open virtual box and go to File > select > Host Network manager  > select device  (with 192.168.58.0/24 subnet) and specify IPv4 Netmask as 255.255.0.0 and apply Also note down it's name and ensure all VMs should have it 2nd network adaptor in their VM settings.

 > Run the all the vagarant commands from success_taste Directory (clone it using: git clone https://github.com/gurubamal/success_taste.git)